Laurel Highlands Hiking Trail: Description

-At 38 miles the trail enters yet another tract of Laurel Ridge State Park and the fifth overnight shelter, and then passes through the tiny Laurel Summit State Park (a picnic area).
+At 38 miles, the trail enters yet another tract of Laurel Ridge State Park and the side trail to the fifth overnight shelter, and then passes through the tiny Laurel Summit State Park (a picnic area).
 In this area, Linn Run State Park and Laurel Mountain State Park are a short distance from the trail.
-U.S. Route 30 is reached at about 46 miles, followed by the sixth overnight shelter.
-The trail traverses State Game Lands No. 42 for about four miles, enters another tract of Laurel Ridge State Park, and encounters PA Route 271 and the seventh overnight shelter at about 57 miles.
+U.S. Route 30 is reached at about 46 miles, followed by the side trail to the sixth overnight shelter.
+The trail traverses State Game Lands No. 42 for about four miles, enters another tract of Laurel Ridge State Park, and encounters PA Route 271 and the side trail to the seventh overnight shelter at about 57 miles.
 The trail then traverses the State Game Lands for about another five miles and then enters the final tract of Laurel Ridge State Park at about 62.5 miles.

-The eighth and final overnight shadow is reached at about 64 miles; unlike the others, this one is not near a major road crossing.
-Starting at about mile 66, the trail follows the edge of the gorge above the Conemaugh River, with several vistas.
+The access trail to the eighth and final overnight shelter is reached at about 64 miles; unlike the others, this one is not near a major road crossing.
+Starting at about mile 66, the trail follows the edge of the gorge above the Conemaugh River, with several vistas, and then descends significantly off the northern edge of Laurel Hill.
 The Laurel Highlands Hiking Trail ends after 70.1 miles at a parking lot that is reached via a side road a short distance from PA Route 56.

 Shelter areas

 There are eight overnight Adirondack style shelter areas on the Laurel Highlands Hiking Trail, all of which are within the boundaries of various tracts of Laurel Ridge State Park.
+All are reached via short, blue-blazed side trails leading away from the main trail.
 These shelter areas are located about every six to ten miles along the trail.
 In addition to the shelters, there is room for up to thirty tents at each area.
 Hikers using the shelters are required to make reservations and pay a fee with staff at Laurel Ridge State Park before setting out on their hikes.